- For heating up liquids

 - CO2-neutral production in Austria

-You can also call them milk pots or milk mugs, but we have always called this traditionally-shaped vessel simply a “jug”.
-This is because of the characteristic spout, which helps to pour liquids such as milk, water, soup and sauces without spilling a drop.
-With its rounded handle, our jug is ideal for serving directly at the table.
+This jug is the pot that our Grandmas always had standing on the stove.
+Some people also call it a milk pot or milk mug, but for us it will always be a jug because of its characteristically shaped spout.
+This spout allows the liquids in the jug to reach the intended container without spilling a drop and is particularly suitable for serving directly at the table thanks to its round handle.
 The rim is curved – known as a rolled rim in enamel terms – and is created by bending the metal during the manufacturing process to form a rounded and stable rim.
 Not only is this jug loved by our Grandmas, but for many people it’s also still a popular little helper in the kitchen for all occasions.

 When warming up milk, put a few drops of water in the jug beforehand and only heat it on a medium heat.
 This stops the milk from burning easily.